MystenLabs/walrus-docs/docs/dev-guide/dev-guide.md

 - [The Sui structures](sui-struct.md) Walrus uses to store metadata, and how they can be read from Sui smart contracts, or through the Sui SDK.

-A [glossary](../glossary.md) of terms used is also available for reference.
+Refer again to the [glossary](../glossary.md) of terms as a reference.

 ```admonish danger title="Disclaimer about the Walrus developer preview"
 The current Devnet release of Walrus and Walrus Sites is a developer preview intended to showcase